 This is the amount you'd have to pay in the event of a claim, in addition to any compulsory excesses set by the insurer.

-The majority of insurance companies will only accept your NCB if you've earned it as a policy holder of a privately insured car.
+Most insurance companies will only accept your NCB if you've earned it as a policyholder of a privately insured car.

 When getting a quote, please enter your total NCB years as 0.

-However, you may want to contact your chosen insurer before purchasing the policy to see if they're able to accept any NCB from a company car.
+It’s best to check with your chosen insurer before buying the policy to see if they’re able to accept any NCB from a company car.

 If you can’t find your exact job title, it could be listed under a similar description instead.
 For example, if you’re an IT manager, try entering ‘computer’ or ‘manager’ to see if another option fits the bill.

 If you’re worried that your choice doesn’t describe your job properly, don’t be.
-You’ll be able to confirm it with your insurer before you commit to buy.
+You’ll be able to confirm it with your insurer before you go-ahead and buy.

 Generally, yes – the price of your quote will change if you alter the annual mileage.

-Your mileage is taken into account by your insurer when calculating your price.
+Your mileage is considered by insurers when calculating your price.
 Make sure you’re as accurate as possible, as underestimating your mileage could invalidate a future claim.